 Osmia lignaria propinqua, or Blue orchard Mason Bees, are non-aggressive bees that live in solitary nesting tubes.
 They are smaller than honeybees and do not live in hives.
 Mason bees are excellent pollinators, demonstrating 95% pollination success compared to honey bees, which typically pollinate about 5% of the flowers they visit in a day.
 Also, they are cold hardy and resistant to disease as long as their homes are kept clean, so they are easy to maintain year after year.
 Click this link to read about Purchasing our live Mason Bees.

 If your trees are flowering:

 Remove the container from the shipping package, and place the box of bees near their new homes outside.
 If your bee house has an “attic” to place the bees, then you can set the box on the shelf with the lid open, or make a 5/16” hole on the side of the box.
 You can also use tape to attach the bee box to the bottom of your nesting block, with the lid open.
-Generally, it takes three to four days above 55º F for the bees to begin emerging.
+Generally, it takes one to four days above 55º F for the bees to begin emerging.
 You can purchase our Mason Bee Kit which includes the House and nesting block.
 There are also many DIY examples of mason bee homes too!

 If you are keeping the bees dormant:

 If it is not time for your bees to hatch, you can place the mason bee box in a cool, dark place to keep them dormant, such as a garage that stays between 40°F-50°F or a refrigerator.